open-life-science/ols-9/week-02/week- 02-notes-DRA.md

 Malvika Introduces the activity, Gracielle creates a breakout with 2 people in each room (10 min) [⏰ 110]

 ### Instructions for the room:
-   * 5 mins discussion: Articulate your big idea, vision or dream that you want to achieve by working open, and experiment with expressing your vision in a short format.
+   * 5 mins discussion: Articulate your big idea, vision or dream that you want to achieve by working openly, and experiment with expressing your vision in a short format.
-   * 8 mins drafting a vision statement
+   * 8 minutes drafting a vision statement
    * 2 mins share what you wrote
-       * You will be able to iterate and improve on this and exchange feedback on each others vision statements in the coming days
+       * You will be able to iterate and improve on this and exchange feedback on each other's vision statements in the coming days

 ## Introduce: Setting your goals